 Investments consist of U.S. Treasury Securities and Corporate Bonds.
 Management determines the appropriate classification of these securities at the time they are acquired and evaluates the appropriateness of such classifications at each balance sheet date.
 The Company classifies its investments as available-for-sale pursuant to FASB ASC 320, Investments-Debt and Equity Securities.
-Investments are recorded at fair value, with unrealized gains and losses included as a component of accumulated other comprehensive income (loss) in stockholders' equity and a component of total comprehensive loss in the consolidated statements of comprehensive loss, until realized gains and losses are included in investment income on a specific-identification basis.
+Investments are recorded at fair value, with unrealized gains and losses included as a component of accumulated other comprehensive income (loss) in stockholders' equity and a component of total comprehensive loss in the consolidated statements of comprehensive loss, until realized.
+Realized gains and losses are included in investment income on a specific-identification basis.
 The Company estimates expected credit losses for investments when unrealized losses exist.
 Unrealized losses that are credit related are recognized in the Company's Consolidated Statements of Operations and unrealized losses that are not credit related are recognized in accumulated other comprehensive income (loss).
-For the three months ended March 31, 2024, there was \$0.5 million of net unrealized loss on investments.
-For the three months ended March 31, 2023 there was \$0.3 million of net unrealized gains on investments.
+For the three and nine months ended September 30, 2024 and 2023, there were no unrealized losses that were credit related.
+For the three and nine months ended September 30, 2024, there was \$0.4 million of net unrealized gains on investments and \$0.1 million of net unrealized gains on investments, respectively.
+For the three and nine months ended September 30, 2023, there was \$0.2 million of net unrealized gains on investments, respectively.